[Dec 2 2003]

 [Page (261, line 3] Ao-Chung location in Tibet not identified.

 [Page 261, line 4] Kafir an inhabitant of Kafiristan in the Hindu Kush mountains in Afghanistan.
 Some believe its people are descended from five soldiers of the army of Alexander the Great, King of Macedon in northern Greece in ancient times, whose armies advanced into the Indian sub-continent as far as the River Oxus.
 See also the notes on "His Chance in Life", p.
-77, earlier in this volume.
+77, earlier in this volume, and "The Man who would be King".

 [Page 261, line 5] Gurkha an inhabitant of the Kingdom of Nepal – a race of hardy mountaineers of Rajput descent who fought the East India Company in 1814–1818.
 The Company obtained possession of the southern slopes of the Himalayas, but the independence of Nepal was recognised by Britain.
 Thousands of Gurkhas enlisted in the British Army over the years, providing some of the finest soldiers in the world.
 (See "In the Presence" in A Diversity of Creatures, "Winning the Victoria Cross" in Land and Sea Tales, and "The Drums of the Fore and Aft" in Wee Willie Winkie and Other Stories.)